catseye/Chrysoberyl/README.markdown

 implementations.
 Only one implementation can be the reference implementation for an implementable.

+An implementation may be an implementation of multiple implementables.
+(For example, `gcc` is an implementation of ANSI C and C99.)

 If an implementation does not give authors, they are assumed to be the authors of the implementable it implements.
 Ditto auspices.